 NON-DISCLOSURE AGREEMENT

-This nondisclosure agreement (the “Agreement”) is entered into as of October __, 2024 between Welch Capital Partners Inc. ("WCP") on behalf of itself and its client (the “Company”), whose name shall be provided to the Recipient (as hereinafter defined) upon execution of this Agreement, and _____ (the "Recipient").
+This nondisclosure agreement (the “Agreement”) is entered into as of October 21 , 2024 between Welch Capital Partners Inc. ("WCP") on behalf of itself and its client (the “Company”), whose name shall be provided to the Recipient (as hereinafter defined) upon execution of this Agreement, and JMC Investment LLC (the "Recipient").
 WCP and the Recipient are engaged in discussions and/or other activities which may involve disclosure of certain information to Recipient by WCP and/or the Company, such discussions to be known as Project Phoenix, and hereby agree as follows:

 "Activity" shall mean discussions and exchange of information related to Project Phoenix.